CERTUNLP/kintun/README.md

 2. Open the config.json file and modify the MongoDB connection settings as needed (e.g., host, port, authentication).

 #### 5. Running Kintun
 To make it easier to start Kintun, use the provided start_kintun.sh script.
-This script checks for Docker, installs requirements if necessary, and prompts you to choose between running Kintun with Docker or locally.
+This script checks for Docker, installs requirements if necessary, and prompts you to choose between running Kintun with Docker or locally (if wanted to run locally remember to use virtualenv).
 To run Kintun:
 ```bash
 $ ./start_kintun.sh